nanosassa/WaterJugsChallenge/README.md

 3. Run the program using the .NET CLI: `dotnet run`.
 4. Upon running the program, a Swagger window will open where you can manually test the endpoint.

-## Contributing

-Contributions are welcome!
-Please read the contributing guidelines before getting started.

-## License

-This project is licensed under the terms of the MIT license.
-See the LICENSE file for details.